SWISS New First & Business Class: Debuting 2025

 SWISS’ plans for new premium cabins

-SWISS will launch its new first and business class product in 2025.
 Lufthansa Group is harmonizing its premium products across airlines.
-A few days ago Lufthansa unveiled the details of its new Allegris cabins, including details about a new first class suite and a new business class product.
+Lufthansa has named its new seating concept Allegris, and this includes new first class suites and new business class seats.
 SWISS will be getting exactly the same seats, except with SWISS finishes.

 Below are some pictures of SWISS’ new first class product.
 As you’d expect, this product features closable sliding doors, a personal wardrobe, a large seat table, seat heating and cooling, a wireless charging station, and a screen display that’s as wide as the suite.
 Much like on Lufthansa, the center suite can accommodate two people.